ArchiveBox/ArchiveBox/README.md

 archivebox init
 archivebox --version

-# start the webserver and open the UI (optional)
+# start the webserver and open the web UI (optional)
 archivebox manage createsuperuser
 archivebox server 0.0.0.0:8000
 open http://127.0.0.1:8000

-# to export a static HTML/json version of the index:
+# you can also add URLs and manage the archive via the CLI and filesystem:
+archivebox add 'https://example.com'
+archivebox status
 archivebox list --html --with-headers > index.html
 archivebox list --json --with-headers > index.json
-open ./index.html

-# you can also add links and manage your archive via the CLI:
-archivebox add 'https://example.com'
-archivebox status
 archivebox help  # to see more options
 ```